balticapprenticeships/AzureTraining/AZ-900_Lab_Resources/Lab 3 Network Security Group.md

   --admin-username azureuser `
   --generate-ssh-keys
 ```
 - Your VM will take a few moments to come up.
 You have named the VM my-vm.
-You use this name to refer to the VM in later steps.
+You will use this name to refer to the VM in later steps.

-### Step 2 - Run the following az vm extension set command to configure Nginx on your VM:
+- Run the following ```az vm extension set`` command to configure Nginx on your VM:
 ```
 az vm extension set `
   --resource-group [your resource group name] `